On-SERP SEO, Brand Awareness and CTR - Search Engine Journal

 You can even use schema to markup lists and comparison tables.

-2. Optimize for Google Sitelinks
+2. Optimize For Google Sitelinks

 Sitelinks increase the visual space of your search results by displaying the most important pages of your website directly within your search result.

-Although you can’t force Google to display sitelinks, you can create a clear navigational structure – with strong internal links to the core pages, as well as anchors and alts tags that are descriptive – to increase your chances of Google displaying your sitelinks.
+Although you can’t force Google to display sitelinks, you can create a clear navigational structure – with strong internal links to the core pages, as well as anchors and alt tags that are descriptive – to increase your chances of Google displaying your sitelinks.

 3. Add Schema Markup When Appropriate

-Product, business, and review schema markup helps Google to understand what your pages and content are about.
+Product, business, and review schema markup help Google to understand what your pages and content are about.

 You can review the types of schema markup at schema.org and implement them on your pages.

-The review schema markup can allow for Google to display a star rating within your organic search results, which increases truth, credibility, and CTR.
+The review schema markup can allow Google to display a star rating within your organic search results, which increases truth, credibility, and CTR.

-4. Use & Optimize Google My Business
+4. Use & Optimize Google Business Profile

-Google My Business is the number-one way to win a lot of space for branded searches.
+You can win a lot of space for local searches by verifying and optimizing your Google Business Profile.

-Make sure to sign up for Google My Business and verify the listing with Google.

 This will also help your presence in Google Maps.

-All features, amenities, and details of your business should be listed and displayed to make your Google My Business listing visually longer and provide important information.
+All features, amenities, and details of your business should be listed and displayed to make your Google Business Profile listing visually longer and provide important information.

 Collecting reviews for the listing will also allow you to use it for the review schema markup mentioned above.